 Ty and her mother, Tandra, worked with Kathleen Murray on PfP's MST team to resolve conflicts at home.
 After four months of creative interventions—including Murray's version of a "Newly Wed" game for mother and daughter—progress is remarkable.

 As distant as Ty was before, says her mother, Tandra, "Now, it's like, 'I want to be around you guys—the family, the whole household—and interact with you.'
 That to me is the most rewarding part: that she is actually back in the family again."

 Ty has learned not to respond to stress by running away.
 "When me and my mom have a problem, we'll talk it out so it won't become a conflict."
 She is looking to the future, as well, and is considering pursuing a degree in nursing after graduation.

 Ty also has a new—or, more precisely, newborn—motivation to build a healthy and happy home.
 Pregnant while in jail, Ty became a mother herself with the birth of her son on January 20, 2011.

-As another sign of a progress, Costello says that Ty has been very responsible in caring for her baby, welcoming her mother's insights, guidance, and support.
+As another sign of a progress, Murray says that Ty has been very responsible in caring for her baby, welcoming her mother's insights, guidance, and support.

-"I'm very, very impressed with both of them," said Costello.
+"I'm very, very impressed with both of them," said Murray.